adhang/adhang.github.io/pages/project-lendingclub-loan-credit-risk.md

 ## Model Optimization

 I use Optuna for hyperparameter tuning.
 My tuning strategy:
-- I don't want to get a high false negative rate, therefore I have to maximize the recall score
+- I want to avoid high false negatives, therefore I have to maximize the recall score
-- However, I also don't want to get a high false positive rate, therefore I have to maximize the precision score as well
+- However, I also want to avoid high false positives, therefore I have to maximize the precision score as well
 - To overcome these conditions, I will optimize the F1 score because it is the harmonic mean of precision and recall
 - I use the F1 score from the negative class because I give more attention to optimizing the metrics for bad loan status
 - I'm still paying attention to the accuracy score as well since this metric is easier to interpret